 Surgeries involve making small or large incisions, depending on the type of surgery.
 Your neurosurgeon will make small holes in your skull to implant the electrodes for DBS.
 However, this may come with some risks, which include;

 Furthermore, the possible side effects that may occur after this procedure include;

 - Pain in the implantation site

 However, your doctor will turn the system on a few weeks from the surgery date after the procedure.
-In addition, your neurosurgeon will help you adjust the system to the best settings for you.
-Although, some reports show that deep brain stimulation can affect swimming.
-But, you can speak with your doctor if you love swimming.
+In addition, your neurosurgeon will help you adjust the system to the best settings.
+However, some reports show that deep brain stimulation can affect swimming.
+But you can speak with your doctor if you love swimming.
 They will inform you of the possible water safety precautions you should observe.